 As the year long roller coaster ride comes to an end with the graduation gown black clouding your vision on the day of convocation, you look back and wonder how the year flew past.
 You leave the campus with some bitter, some eventful, but mostly cherished memories for a lifetime.

 Disclaimer: Some of the information in this post may be dated as the author attended the college a while back.
-Though this post is related to the ISB Hyderabad campus, the life at ISB Mohali campus may not be very different.
+Though this post is related to the ISB Hyderabad campus, the life at ISB Mohali campus is not be very different.

 What aspects of campus life are you looking forward to?
 Or getting intimidated about?
 Looking forward to your thoughts in the comments below.